Benet Store (St. Augustine): The Benet Family

-Peter Benet and his wife, Juana Hernández, had ten children, among whom was Joseph Ravina Benet who later assisted in store operations.
-Peter Benet's application for leave to remove his retail liquor shop from the southeast (the Benet House) to the southwest corner of St. George and Cuna Streets is recorded in the City Council Minute Book of October 13, 1840.
+Pedro Benet (widely known as "The King of the Minorcans" after the distinctive ethnic group that settled in St. Augustine in 1777) and his wife, Juana Hernández, had ten children, among whom was Joseph Ravina Benet who later assisted in store operations.
+Pedro Benet's application for leave to remove his retail liquor shop from the southeast (the current reconstructed Benet House) to the southwest corner of St. George and Cuna Streets is recorded in the City Council Minute Book of October 13, 1840.

-Before Peter Benet purchased 62 St. George Street from the Pons heirs, Benet operated his own store on the ground floor of his own house across the street, as evidenced through taxes he paid on stock at $16 per year for shop licenses.
-After Peter Benet died in 1870, his son Joseph Ravina Benet held occupational licenses from 1871-1883 on the house.
+Before Pedro Benet purchased 62 St. George Street from the Pons heirs, Benet operated his own store on the ground floor of his own house across the street, as evidenced through taxes he paid on stock at $16 per year for shop licenses.
+After Pedro Benet died in 1870, his son Joseph Ravina Benet held occupational licenses from 1871-1883 on the house.
 The licenses were usually listed for keeping a store, or for selling goods, wares, and merchandise.
 In 1872 Joseph Ravina Benet was able to procure a license to sell wine and malt liquors, and in 1882-1883 he was able to sell tobacco and cigars.

-The general store remained in existence until the late 19th century, when a notice in an 1887 newspaper appeared ordering the sale of Peter Benet's property.
+The general store remained in existence until the late 19th century, when a notice in an 1887 newspaper appeared ordering the sale of Pedro Benet's property.

-The name Benet later became widely known in literary circles because of the works of Stephen Vincent Benet, a famous poet.
-Stephen Vincent Benet was the great-grandson of Peter Benet and the grandson of Brigadier General Stephen Vincent Benet, distinguished West Point graduate.
+The name Benet later became world-famous because of the writings of brothers Stephen Vincent Benet and William Rose Benet (both Pulitzer Prizewinning poets) and their sister Laura Benet, also a widely published author.
+The literary Benet siblings were the great-grandchildren of Pedro Benet and the grandchildren of Brigadier General Stephen Vincent Benet, the first West Point appointee from the new state of Florida in 1845 and a trusted advisor to Abraham Lincoln during the Civil War.
+A building at West Point is named in honor of General Benet.
+All three of the literary Benets spent time in St. Augustine in the 1940s.

 The old Benet store was demolished on August 13, 1903, before Bernard A. Masters built a new building on the site.